hean01/castio/README.md

 ## Provider plugins

-CAST.IO provider plugins are written using JavaScript (ecma-262) were each provider initializes and implements parts of the provider [Plugin API][].
-This is done using global accesor objects for different purposes as you can read more about at [Plugin API][] documentation.
+CAST.IO provider plugins are written using JavaScript where each provider initializes and implements parts of the provider [Plugin API][].
+This is done using global objects provided by CAST.IO for different purposes as you can read more about at the [Plugin API][] documentation.

 [Plugin API]: https://github.com/hean01/castio/blob/master/PLUGINS.md "CAST.IO Plugin API"